eduMFA/eduMFA/doc/installation/system/logging.rst

 ~~~~~~~~~~~~~~~~

 You can also define a more detailed logging by specifying a
 log configuration file.
-By default the file is ``/etc/privacyidea/logging.cfg``.
+By default the file is ``/etc/eduMFA/logging.cfg``.

 You can change the location of the logging configuration file
 in :ref:`cfgfile` like this::

-   PI_LOGCONFIG = "/path/to/logging.yml"
+   EDUMFA_LOGCONFIG = "/path/to/logging.yml"

 Since Version 3.3 the logging configuration can be written in YAML [#yaml]_.
 Such a YAML based configuration could look like this: